New arrivals at the Alien Planet.

 "Yes, Kent chalk, the finest in the world."

-"And Cheshire cheese, the finest in, in Devon," she replied, causing a joint and fond laughter.
+"And Cheshire cheese, the finest in, in Devon," she replied and they both laughted.